 The corresponding South Australian Legislation is

-South Australian Genetically Modified Crops Management Act 2004
+South Australia Genetically Modified Crops Management Act 2004

-Researchers who apply for a OGTR licence for dealings involving intentional release (DIR) of genetically modified (GM) plants into the environment under limited and controlled conditions need to be compliant with the the South Australian Genetically Modified Crops Management Act 2004.
+Researchers who apply for an OGTR licence for dealings involving intentional release (DIR) of genetically modified (GM) plants into the environment under limited and controlled conditions need to be compliant with the South Australia Genetically Modified Crops Management Act 2004.

-Pursuant to section 5(1)(a)(ii) of the above Act, the whole of the State is designated as an area in which no genetically modified food crops may be cultivated (ie moratorium on GM food crops in SA).
+Pursuant to sections 5(1)(a)(ii) and 5A(1) of the above Act, areas of the State may be designated in which no genetically modified food crops may be cultivated.

 Please contact the Research Compliance Officer (Gene Technology) for further information.